jing1tian/franky/README.md

 In all cases, distances are in [m] and rotations in [rad].

-### Robot
+### 🤖 Robot

-We wrapped most of the libfanka API (including the RobotState or ErrorMessage) for Python.
+Franky exposes most of the libfanka API for Python.
-Moreover, we added methods to adapt the dynamics of the robot for all motions.
+Moreover, we added methods to adapt the dynamics limits of the robot for all motions.
-The `rel` name denotes that this a factor of the maximum constraints of the robot.

 ```python
 from franky import *